-But I absolutely hate pronouns and still struggle with their placement.
-I can’t understand passato remoto or conjuntivo either and wish I never face them.
+But I absolutely hate conjunctions and pronouns and still struggle with their placement.
+I can’t understand passato remoto or conjuntivo either and wish I never have to face them.

 I stick to things I am confident in- present, past and future along with gerundio and imperfetto.

 This often makes me wonder…Is there such a thing as fluency??

 If you are a Spanish speaker, Italian might come easily to you but for those of us coming from totally different worlds and languages such as Hindi, Italian is and will always be complicated.

 ….But not impossible to conquer!